 - Small spa towns with good treatments.

 - Wine Tourism: The Jura is known for its excellent AOC wines, but especially for its vin jaune.
 The Tourist Office produces a good map with wine routes marked and wine-tasting cellars.
-If you're near Arbois, I recommend the Domaine de la Pinte which produces bio dynamic wines which you can taste before buying.
+If you're near Arbois, we recommend the Domaine de la Pinte which produces bio dynamic wines which you can taste before buying.

 - The Food of the Jura makes another great reason to visit.
 Bresse poultry is world famous and the only poultry with an AOC distinction (since 1957).
 Cheese include Comté, the king of the Jura mountains, Morbier from small-scale farmers and Le Bleu de Gex, mild and ivory and blue.
 The Laughing Cow, first produced in 1921, is not gourmet but international.
 France's top chocolate makers include Hirsinger in Arbois.